jbredael/InertiaFree-QSM/README.md

 ### Simulating a single wind speed

 `simulate_single_wind_speed` evaluates one wind speed point using either method and returns the same output structure as the full power curve methods.
+Direct simulation uses the cycle settings from the YAML, while optimization uses the optimized cycle settings for that wind speed.
+This is useful for debugging.

 ```python
 result = constructor.simulate_single_wind_speed(